 This course will introduce students to a range of exercises aimed at increasing core strength, enhancing stability, and supporting posture.
-Physioball, matwork, and other exercises will be demonstrated and practiced, including modifications for beginning, intermediate and advanced routines.
+Students will learn and identify anatomical structures related to the core and perform tests to assess core strength and ability.
+Physioball, mat work and other exercises will be demonstrated and practiced, including modifications for beginning, intermediate and advanced routines.
 Beginners will learn how to safely incorporate these exercises into a personal training routine, while more advanced students will benefit by learning techniques and approaches for teaching these exercises to fitness clients.
-Offered As Needed.
+Offered as Needed.
 (UG)